Hoblirm/CppConsole/README.md

 => Adding line 1 to file.
 ```

 This time the string method failed to give the appropriate result.
-It is important to realize that using '!' command will not store changes made to variables in the command.
-To give the correct results, you must know when to use '!' only when it is appropriate:
+It is important to realize that using the '!' command will not store changes made to variables.
+To get the correct results, the '!' command should only be used when it is appropriate:

 ```bash
 remove("tmp.txt");